White House Farm murders: Jeremy Bamber

-Jeremy Nevill Bamber was born on 13 January 1961 to a student midwife who, after an affair with a married army sergeant, gave her baby to the Church of England Children's Society when he was six weeks old.
+Jeremy Nevill Bamber was born on 13 January 1961 to a student midwife who, after an affair with a married British Army sergeant, gave her baby to the Church of England Children's Society when he was six weeks old.
 His biological parents later married and had other children; his father became a senior staff member in Buckingham Palace.
-Nevill and June adopted Jeremy when he was six months old.
+The Bambers adopted Jeremy when he was six months old.
 They sent him to St Nicholas Primary, then along with Sheila to Maldon Court prep school.
-This was followed when he was nine, in September 1970, by Gresham's School, a boarding school in Holt, Norfolk, where he joined the cadet force.
+This was followed when he was aged 9, in September 1970, by Gresham's School, a boarding school in Holt, Norfolk, where he joined the cadet force.
 Jeremy was apparently unhappy at Gresham's because of bullying and other factors.

 After leaving Gresham's with no qualifications, Jeremy attended sixth form college, and in 1978 achieved seven O-levels.
 Nevill paid for him to visit Australia, where he took a scuba-diving course, before travelling to New Zealand.
 Former friends alleged that Jeremy had broken into a jeweller's shop while in New Zealand and had stolen an expensive watch.
 He had also boasted, they said, of being involved in smuggling heroin.
 Jeremy returned to England in 1982 to work on his adoptive parents' farm for £170 a week, and set up home in a cottage Nevill owned at 9 Head Street, Goldhanger.
 The cottage lay 3–3.5 miles (5.6 km) from White House Farm, a five-minute drive by car and at least fifteen minutes by bicycle.
-Nevill also gave Jeremy a car to use, and eight percent of a family company, Osea Road Camp Sites Ltd, which ran a caravan site.
+Nevill also gave Jeremy a car to use, and eight percent of a family company, Osea Road Camp Sites Ltd, which ran the Bambers' caravan site.